 Floodplain: Any areas within a watercourse which have been or may be covered partially or wholly by flood waters from the base flood including land that has been, or may be, subject to flooding from storm water runoff, overflow of flood waters from a watercourse, alluvial fans, sheet flood zones, or other property subject to flooding.
 The floodplain includes the stream channel, the floodway, and the floodway fringe area.

-Floodplain Administrator: The Community Development Director, County Engineer, or their designee to oversee administration and enforcement of the floodplain management regulations contained within this ordinance as required by the NFIP.
+Floodplain Administrator: The Community Development Director or his designee who oversees administration and enforcement of the floodplain management regulations contained within this ordinance as required by the NFIP.

 Floodplain Management: The operation of an integrated natural resource management program, encompassing corrective and preventive measures for reducing flood and erosion damage.
 Floodplain management includes, but is not limited to, emergency preparedness planning, flood control works and floodplain management regulations.